kubernetes/kops/docs/operations/images.md

 ## Debian 9 (Stretch)

-Debian 9 (Stretch) is supported and fully functional.

-It is based on Kernel version **4.9** which has number of known bugs that affect it and may be noticed with larger clusters:
+Debian 9 is based on Kernel version **4.9** which has number of known bugs that affect it and may be noticed with larger clusters:

 * [kubernetes/kubernetes#56903](https://github.com/kubernetes/kubernetes/issues/56903)
 * [kubernetes/kubernetes#67577](https://github.com/kubernetes/kubernetes/issues/67577)